Non-loose torus knots: Background and preliminary observations

 \begin{theorem} Let $P$ be a minimal path in the Farey graph from $r$ clockwise to $s$.
 Then, the elements of $\Tight(S_r;s)$ are in one-to-one correspondence with equivalence classes of decorations on the path $P$ where the first edge is left undecorated.
 Similarly, the elements of $\Tight(S^s;r)$ are in one-to-one correspondence with equivalence classes of decorations on the path $P$ where the last edge is left undecorated. \end{theorem}

 We now consider formulas for the number of tight contact structures on some solid tori.
 If $r<-1$ and $r=[a_1,\ldots, a_n]$, then we see that

 this is because the minimal path from $r$ to $0$ is the same as the minimal path from $r$ to $-1$ followed by the last edge to $0$.
-Decorations on this first path from $r$ to $-1$ also characterize $\Tight^{min}(T^2\times [0,1]; q/p, -1)$ discussed above.
+Decorations on this first path from $r$ to $-1$ also characterize elements of $\Tight^{min}(T^2\times [0,1]; q/p, -1)$, as discussed above.

 Notice that there is an orientation preserving diffeomorphism from $T^2\times [0,1]$ to itself that exchanges the two $S^1$ factors of $T^2$ and inverts $[0,1]$.
 This diffeomorphism identifies $\Tight(S_\infty;r)$ with $\Tight(S^0;r^{-1})$.
 So if $r \notin \mathbb{Z}$, then $r-\lceil r\rceil \in (-1,0)$ and $\Tight(S_\infty;r)=\Tight(S_\infty;r-\lceil r\rceil)$ via the diffeomorphism that cuts the solid torus along the meridian disk and adds $-\lceil r\rceil$ twists before re-glueing.
 Thus if $\left(r - \left\lceil r\right\rceil\right)^{-1}=[b_1,\ldots, b_n]$, then